+9779767998270 Spring 2026 Trek Offer – Up to 20% Off info@nepaloutdoorexpeditions.com

 Visa on Arrival in Nepal

-Nepal offers a visa-on-arrival to more than 90 nationalities.
+Nepal offers a visa on arrival to more than 90 nationalities.
 Entry is straightforward for travelers arriving at Tribhuvan International Airport in Kathmandu or at major land border checkpoints such as Kodari and Belahiya.
 Trekkers planning to complete the Everest Base Camp trek with a helicopter component must obtain a valid visa, which is required by immigration authorities to issue TIMS cards, national park permits, and rural municipality permits.

 Travelers are strongly advised to carry sufficient funds, follow visa application procedures carefully, and complete all required paperwork.
 Overstaying or holding an invalid visa can result in fines, legal issues, or denial of entry.